adrielfmuniz/adrielfmuniz/README.md

 - :soccer: I'm a big fan of soccer

-- :drum:  Playing drums is one of my best hobbies
+- :drum:  Playing drums is one of my favourites hobbies

 - :video_game: I'm a game development student (3/5)